pingcap/docs/tidb-cloud/tidb-cloud-glossary.md

 ### Data App

-A Data App in [Data Service (beta)](#data-service) is a group of endpoints that you can use to access data for a specific application.
+A Data App in [Data Service (beta)](#data-service) is a collection of endpoints that you can use to access data for a specific application.
 You can configure authorization settings using API keys to restrict access to endpoints in a Data App.

 For more information, see [Manage a Data App](/tidb-cloud/data-service-manage-data-app.md).